Who is Caine & Weiner?

 Should I contact or pay Caine & Weiner?

-The best way to deal with Caine and Weiner is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Caine & Weiner for millions of clients nationwide.
+The best way to deal with Caine and Weiner is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Caine & Weiner for millions of clients nationwide.

 Will Caine & Weiner sue me or garnish my wages?